terrafying/mutating-aws-webhook-eip/README.md

 ## Build

-- Build and push docker image
+- Build and push docker image, run test

 ```
 make build image
+make test
 ```

+## Test
+`make test` deletes and recreates a Deployment from [deployments/sleep.yaml](./deployments/sleep.yaml), then fetches the logs from the mutator.

 ## How does it work?